capport-wg/api/draft-ietf-capport-api.md

 - The state of captivity (whether or not the client has access to the Internet)
 - A URI that a client browser can present to a user to get out of captivity
-- An encrypted connection (TLS for both the API and portal URI)
+- An encrypted connection (using TLS for connections to both the API and user portal)

 # Terminology {#terms}

-This document leverages the terminology and components described in {{?I-D.ietf-capport-architecture}} and additionally  uses the following association:
+This document leverages the terminology and components described in {{?I-D.ietf-capport-architecture}} and additionally defines the following terms:

   - Captive Portal Client: The client that interacts with the Captive Portal API is typically some application running on the User Equipment that is connected to the Captive Network.
 This is also referred to as the "client" in this document.
   - Captive Portal API Server: The server exposing the API's defined in this document to the client.
 This is also referred to as the "API server" in this document.